aufacicenta/rapydbot/docs/up-and-running.md

 <h2 id="grpcsetup">Microservices Setup</h2>
 <br>
-We are so close 😃, Now with the DB ready we must prepare each one of the microservices.
+Now with the DB ready we must prepare each one of the microservices.
 As in the previous step, we need to access

 each of the directories and execute the `install.sh` script We can do this easily with the following commands: